Conjunctions Lesson Plans: Creative Teaching Strategies

 Connection to writing and literature

-Conjunctions activities should include writing and literature.
+Conjunctions lesson plans should include writing and literature connections.
 Students understand conjunctions the more they see those words in writing and literature.

 We write with every grammar lesson.
 To emphasize conjunctions with student writing, you can ask them to find conjunctions in their writing and to check punctuation.